We are often asked, “What is a visualiser, and how can it benefit me in the classroom?”

 Present on a large scale

-At their most basic, visualisers allow you to show any item, object or piece of work on your classroom display.
+At their most basic, visualisers allow you to show any item, object, or piece of work on your classroom display.
 It provides everything you could need, from demonstration to sharing, visualisers have got you covered.

 Save, annotate and share

 Visualisers take non-digital, real-world objects and transform them into digital images which you can display.
 From there, you can save, annotate and share, just like any normal digital image.
-You can record what you are doing in high definition and then use it for a demonstration video for future use.
+You can record what you are doing in high definition and then use it as a demonstration video for future use.

 Brand new uses from existing resources

 Introducing a visualiser to your classroom, doesn’t get rid of everything you have become familiar with.
 Visualisers unlock your lessons, the tools are available and waiting for you to make use of them all, making it easier than ever to retain students’ attention.

 Everyone sees the same thing at the same time

 If you think that peer and self-assessment are important aspects of the learning process, you can easily show work to the whole class on a large scale without passing it around.
 Or if you want more inclusion in the classroom, you can be happy in the knowledge that all students are seeing the content at the same time, without crowding or passing sheets around.